alexthecat123/LisaSourceCompilation/README.md

 | SYSTEM.DWALERTS.PHRASE         | Daisy Wheel phrase file; contains alerts related to the Daisy Wheel printer. |

 Yeah, it's a whole lot.
-Figuring out which files get linked to form each one was quite a task!
+Figuring out which files got linked to form each one was quite a task!

 There were also some missing source files in LIBPL and LIBFP that I had to recreate.
 I did this by disassembling the original IOSPASLIB and IOSFPLIB, finding the necessary missing code in the disassembly, and creating new source files to house it.
 Then we just run these through the assembler and link them with everything else when we build IOSPASLIB and IOSFPLIB.
 And since they're based on the original IOSPASLIB and IOSFPLIB instead of source code, I can include the files in the disk image that I provide!
 The recreated files are LIBPL/PASMEM.TEXT, LIBPL/PWRII.TEXT, and LIBFP/STR2DEC.TEXT.
 And also LIBPL/PASLIB.TEXT, which is just a dummy unit file with nothing in it.